sojoodsweiti/Portfolio/README.md

   * Gained hands-on experience by testing applications created for educational purposes and Real projects in companies.

 ## API Testing
-   * Can perform API testing using Postman manually and by automation scripts in it,and automation testing using python and pytest
+   * Can perform API testing using Postman manually and by automation scripts in it, and automation testing using python and pytest.
-   * Gained hands-on experience by testing APIs created for educational purposes and Real APIs in Real projects
+   * Gained hands-on experience by testing APIs created for educational purposes and Real APIs in Real projects.
-## Test Automation
-## Test Documentation
-## Exploratory Testing

 ## Examples of my work
 * the documentation and test cases for DocuGen web application: [DocuGen Documentation ](https://docs.google.com/spreadsheets/d/1SDb2gBIfMpKjuarUiWaCZNa3mOe5iuofz1U1WybZMUw/edit?usp=sharing)